Peculium Market Capitalization Tops $3.57 Million (PCL)

 Peculium Token Profile

-Peculium (PCL) is a token.
-It launched on November 6th, 2017.
+Peculium is a token.
+Its genesis date was November 6th, 2017.
 Peculium’s total supply is 2,206,259,469 tokens and its circulating supply is 2,039,555,577 tokens.
+Peculium’s official Twitter account is @_Peculium and its Facebook page is accessible here.
+The official message board for Peculium is medium.com/@Peculium.
 The Reddit community for Peculium is /r/Peculium and the currency’s Github account can be viewed here.
-Peculium’s official message board is medium.com/@Peculium.
-Peculium’s official Twitter account is @_Peculium and its Facebook page is accessible here.
-Peculium’s official website is peculium.io.
+The official website for Peculium is peculium.io.

-Peculium can be bought or sold on these cryptocurrency exchanges: IDEX, HitBTC and Hotbit.
-It is usually not currently possible to purchase alternative cryptocurrencies such as Peculium directly using US dollars.
-Investors seeking to trade Peculium should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Peculium using one of the exchanges listed above.
+Peculium can be traded on the following cryptocurrency exchanges: IDEX, HitBTC and Hotbit.
+It is usually not possible to buy alternative cryptocurrencies such as Peculium directly using U.S. dollars.
+Investors seeking to trade Peculium should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Peculium using one of the aforementioned exchanges.

 Receive News & Updates for Peculium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Peculium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.